ethanniser/site/src/content/blog/translating-cpp-x-macros-to-zig-comptime.md

 Ok I think you get the point.
 But why is this not a good idea?

 First, there's a lot of repetition going on- register names have to be in the id, string name and offset calculation.
 Common 'types' of registers have shared ways of calculating size and offset which are repeated.
-This only increases the chances that when you update something, you could forget to update the 3-10 other places the same symbol or code is used- this is not ideal.
+This only increases the chances that when you update something, you could forget to update the 3-10 other places the same symbol or calculation is used- this is not ideal.

 Additionally you might have noticed how I sort of glossed over the definition of the `register_id` enum above, and that's for good reason.
 See, while it would be ideal to have a single source of truth, the array, and generate the enum members from the array values- this is simply not possible.
 There is just no way to generate types from runtime values in that way in C++.
 We have two other options (before moving to macros).
 One is add even more repetition and declare all 125 `register_id`s, then again all 125 `register_info`s.
-Option two is to settle for a less specific type and just use a string- but this sacrifices a ton on dx, typesafey, and ability to use exhaustive switch statements.
+Option two is to settle for a less specific type and just use a string- but this sacrifices a ton on dx: no autocomplete, less typesafey, and no ability to use exhaustive switch statements.

 What we really want is basically out own declarative DSL for generating these `register_info`s and let something compile that DSL into the final array of structs: